Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Image and Text Embeddings Via Deep Learning

-BERT proceeds to produce the text embeddings by first tokenizing the input text into individual words or subwords.
+BERT produces text embeddings by breaking the input text up into standardized words or sub-words known as ``tokens.''
 These tokens are then passed through the BERT model.
-The transformer blocks process the tokens in parallel and learn to represent each token in a vector space, called an embedding.
-Indeed, the last hidden layers of the network are the embeddings.
-During the training phase, BERT learns a set of parameters that can be used to generate embeddings for any input text.
+The transformer blocks process the tokens in parallel and learn to represent each token in a vector space; this representation is called a word embedding.
+Indeed, the last hidden layers of the network comprise the embeddings used in our study.
+During training, BERT learns a set of parameters that can be used to generate embeddings for any input text.
 The embeddings are then fine-tuned during the fine-tuning phase to perform a specific natural language understanding task; in our case, we fine-tune them on price prediction tasks.
-The embeddings generated by BERT are contextual embeddings, which means that the embedding for a word depends on the context in which it appears in the input text.
+The embeddings generated by BERT are contextual, meaning that a word's embedding depends both on that individual word as well as on its context (namely, the other words in the sequence).
 This is in contrast to non-contextual embeddings, such as Word2Vec, which assign the same embedding to a word regardless of its context.
-We present a more technical further discussion in the appendix.
+We present more technical details in Appendix \ref{appendix:text-embeddings}.

-It is helpful to compare BERT to GPT-3, which recently caused public furor and made the front page news.
-GPT-3 also uses Transformer blocks but does so in an autoregressive fashion.
+It is helpful to compare BERT to GPT (3 and 4), which has received widespread media attention.
+GPT also uses transformer blocks, but it does so in an autoregressive fashion.
 It uses supervised learning, which means it is trained on specific tasks to generate human-like text.
-GPT-3 is pre-trained on a massive amount of text data.
-It can be fine-tuned for various natural language generation tasks such as text summarization, text completion, and translation.
-According to GPT-3, while GPT-3 is best suited for generating human-like language, BERT is best suited for understanding language.
+GPT is pre-trained on a massive amount of text data.
+It can then be fine-tuned for various natural language generation tasks such as text summarization, text completion, and translation.
+While GPT is a tool for generating human-like language, BERT is a tool for understanding language.
+However, since GPT also must understand language in order to generate conversation, future work may investigate whether GPT can provide embeddings that outperform those generated by BERT.